MultiSafepay/docs/content/integrations/prestashop-1-6.md

 **Improvements**

 - Added support for the BVK Payments module for the payment method Pay After Delivery.
-- MultiSafepay Transaction IDs are now added to, and visible within, the Prestashop order.
+- MultiSafepay Transaction IDs are now added to, and visible within, the PrestaShop order.
 - Changed the Fast Checkout button.
 - The payment method used to pay for an order is now shown within the order overview.
-- The payment hook template now uses the default Prestashop style within the checkout and can be overruled by template overrides.
+- The payment hook template now uses the default PrestaShop style within the checkout and can be overruled by template overrides.
 - Added Fashzoncheque.

 **Changes**